vibewave/vibewave/README.md

 - Inside a room, users can also interact with each other through chat, sharing their thoughts, ideas, or just anything they want to talk about.
 - Users can also make song/video requests, which will show up on the 'Request Board', from which the host can choose to add to the room's playlist queue

-### _If you love music and want to enjoy listening with your friends in real time, hop into Vibewave!_
+> ### _If you love music and want to enjoy listening with your friends in real time, hop in to Vibewave!_

 <br/>